 If hunching over a desk all day has made your mid back unhappy, relief is just a few stretches away.
+Read on to learn how to do 5 stretches for your middle back.

 These gentle spinal movements are an excellent way to warm the body up for more difficult postures, while releasing stiffness in the mid back.